cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 --- abstract

 This document specifies a CBOR encoding of X.509 certificates.
 The resulting certificates are called C509 Certificates.
 The CBOR encoding supports a large subset of RFC 5280 and all certificates compatible with the RFC 7925, IEEE 802.1AR (DevID), CNSA, RPKI, GSMA eUICC, and CA/Browser Forum Baseline Requirements profiles.
 When used to re-encode DER encoded X.509 certificates, the CBOR encoding can in many cases reduce the size of RFC 7925 profiled certificates with over 50%.
 The CBOR encoded structure can alternatively be signed directly ("natively signed"), which does not require re-encoding for the signature to be verified.
-The document also specifies C509 COSE headers, a C509 TLS certificate type, and a C509 file format.
+The document also specifies C509 Certificate Signing Requests, C509 COSE headers, a C509 TLS certificate type, and a C509 file format.

 --- middle